 \section{Code line completion methods}

 In this section, we describe our methodology for code line completion based on LLMs.
-We first describe the retrieval enhanced RETRO approach, followed by our improvements, the first concerning the tokenization, and the second using context-based RAG.
+We first describe the retrieval-enhanced RETRO approach, followed by our improvements, the first concerning the tokenization, and the second using context-based retrieval-augmented generation.